Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/submission-files/OffensiveTemplate.md

   - [Flag 4 Screen Shot](../images/flag4.png), Flag4.txt: **flag4{715dea6c055b9fe3337544932f2941ce}**
     - The hashes found in the MySQL table using **`select * from wp_users;`** are used to identify the password for Steven
-    - Steven's account needed to be used as Michal's accound did not have write privilidges or for `sudo` privilidges to execute python code
+    - Steven's account was used, because Michael's account did not have write or `sudo` privilidges to execute python code
     - **`ssh steven@192.168.1.10`** is used to connect to Target 1 via Steven's credentials

     - The code below is esclates to root privilidges and flag 4 was found inside the root directory